stmuk/goblog1/README.md

-We arrived in Paris on the Friday via the Eurostar from London and spent a couple of days doing the usual tourist things (art galleries, Churches etc.) before turning up to the Theatre De Paris for our second Dotgo conference on the Monday morning.
+We arrived in Paris on the Friday via the Eurostar from London and spent a couple of days doing the usual tourist things (art galleries, Churches etc.) before turning up to the Theatre De Paris for our second dotGo conference on the Monday morning.

 The doors opened a few minutes late (time spent usefully chatting with others